Dry stone walling projects come in all shapes and sizes. The following two are a good illustration of this point.

 Sometimes the little jobs can be as dramatic as the big ones!

 …and the huge!

 This garden had more than 60 tonnes of stone used to make it.

 The brief was to construct a series of retaining walls to give some structure to the steep slope.
 With such a steeply sloping garden and so many retaining walls, steps would be required to give access to the upper sections.
 A bench was also asked for.

-The whole job was a process of development – the garden coughed up tonnes of rough stone for backfilling; two very large slabs which were ideal as steps; and many monoliths which were too lovely not to use as part of the structure.
+The whole job was a process of development.
+The garden coughed up tonnes of rough stone for backfilling, two very large slabs which were ideal as steps, and many monoliths too lovely not to use as part of the structure.